ansys/pydpf-post/doc/source/user_guide/server_context.rst

   features are available, but a license may be checked out.
 - When the **Entry** DPF server context is active, underlying operations check if a valid Ansys license exists but are not allowed to check out any license.
-This means that operations that require the a license be checked out are not available and raise an error.
+This means that operations that require the license be checked out are not available and raise an error.

 By default, using PyDPF-Post starts a DPF server with the **Premium** context active.
 For more information, search the `PyDPF-Core documentation <https://dpf.docs.pyansys.com/dev/user_guide/server_context.html>`_